TalMizrahii/Encryption-Box/README.md

 ![123](https://user-images.githubusercontent.com/103560553/194918643-2680c671-374e-4327-9988-d483119c535e.PNG)

+*IMPORTANT* - If you wish to run the game, you can downlaod the "EB release" package and run the "EncryptionBox.exe" file.

 ## The cipher
 The Vigenere cipher was issued in 1553.
 It is a polyalphabetic cipher, which uses a key to encrypt plaintext into ciphertext.
 The main advantage of it is that it is highly resistant to frequency analysis.